alexmekic/clonezillaserver-deployment/README.md

 ## System Requirements

-- Installation of FreeBSD 12.0 or greater with a second hard drive/partition named `/pxe` mounted
+- Installation of FreeBSD 12.1 or greater with ZFS pool named `pxe`
 - Internet connection to download and install required packages

 ## Configuration Requirements upon using Script